cahillsf/fortune-teller/README.md

 The Express and Angular services are built from a Dockerfile that you can see within the service's directory (i.e. ```fortune-teller-express/Dockerfile```).
 The MySQL service is built directly from the ```mysql:8.0.20``` image, then the database is initialized from a startup SQL script ```fortune-teller/fortune-teller-mysql/mysql-db-init-files/fortune-teller-mysql-script.sql```.
 The Datadog Agent service is built directly from the latest [Agent image](https://docs.datadoghq.com/agent/docker/?tab=standard) (```datadog/agent:latest```) with all necessary initialization settings provided directly in the ```docker-compose``` file via environment variables.

 Once the application is spun up, you be able to see the related logs, traces, and RUM data being sent to your Datadog account.
+For traces you will notice we are getting the *full stack trace* by connecting RUM and Traces.
 You can also install the [MySQL integration](https://app.datadoghq.com/account/settings) in your account, as the agent will autodiscover the MySQL database through the container labels.

 #### Example traces:
 - ```GET /getFortune/:topic``` - https://a.cl.ly/YEuOGyRK